WHAT IS ANOREXIA NERVOSA?

 - Cardiovascular problems: These include ECG abnormalities, low BP, and damage to the heart muscle.

 - Blood problems: developing low WBC and anemia.

-- Gastrointestinal problems: Movement in the intestines gets slowed down leading to constipation and liver functions too gets affected.
+- Gastrointestinal problems: Movement in the intestines gets slowed down leading to constipation and liver functions to get affected.

-- Hormonal problems: Lower levels of growth hormones may lead to delayed growth in early age.
-Along with sex hormones, thyroid also gets affected leading to infertility.
+- Hormonal problems: Lower levels of growth hormones may lead to delayed growth at an early age.
+Along with sex hormones, the thyroid also gets affected leading to infertility.

 - Bone fractures: Patients have a high risk of developing osteopenia and osteoporosis.

 The main sign is usually severe weight loss and refusing to eat.

 - Low body temperature- cold hands and feet

 - Swollen hands and feet